 5. BLACKDOG Military Dog Shock Collar 4200FT

-- Dual lighting system: Enhances night-time tracking and safety
+- Dual lighting system: Improves visibility and safety at night

-- 90-day battery life: Minimizes charging for extended trips
+- 90-day battery life: Reduces charging frequency for extended trips

 - Night visibility features